 Graduate Student Advising

-William Freeman – Supernovae feedback, outflows, and “bursty” star formation.
+William Freeman – Supernovae feedback and outflows.

 Kaveh Vasei – Lyman continuum escape fraction and the ionizing background.